 put to sleep every year in the USA; half of them are all black?

-November, 2012: Left without electricity, during SuperStorm Sandy, my son, Stanley R. Lozowski (1960-2012) died during a fire caused by a candle that was accidently knocked over.
-He could have easily walked down steps and saved himself, but he stayed to help a US veteran in an adjacent apartment who did not have the use his legs.
+November, 2012: Left without electricity, during SuperStorm Sandy, my son, Stanley Richard Lozowski (1960-2012) died during a fire caused by a candle that was accidentally knocked over.
+Leaving behind his beloved wife, Kathleen, he could have easily walked down steps and saved himself, but he stayed to help a US veteran in an adjacent apartment who did not have the use his legs.
 They both perished from smoke inhalation minutes before the fire department arrived.

-Working with many of my former film and television students since the 1990's, I was forced to retire in 2002 I began to set up digital 3D CGI and SFX, green screen live-action and compositing production studios (or cells) in many different countries.
-I took this idea from Osama bin Laden but my goal wasn’t was different than his.
+Working with many of my former film and television students since the 1990's, I was forced to retire in 2002 I began to set up digital 3D CGI and SFX, green screen live-action and compositing and production studios (or cells) in many different countries.
+I took this idea from Osama bin Laden but my goal was very different from his.

 I oversee almost 70 exceptional new media projects (culled from 1200+ submissions; each with its own website) and I ALWAYS look for more.
 With Filmtiq, we can partner with one of your projects or you can partner with one of ours.
 Partnering is not "work for hire" OR “work for free”.
-Partnering means "we share part of the project we create together”.
-My mind is always open to all options and possibilities.
+Partnering means "we share responsibility for the project we create together”.
+My mind is always open to all possibilities.

 Living and teaching in Connecticut during 1969, I bought two tickets so my wife and I might see a movie.